photoprism/photoprism-docs/docs/getting-started/docker.md

 Alternatively, you can run this command in a terminal to index all files in your *originals* folder:

 ```
-docker exec -ti photoprism photoprism index -c
+docker exec -ti photoprism photoprism index
 ```

-The `-c` flag will automatically create JPEGs from other file types when needed to display them in a browser.
+The index command will automatically create JPEGs from other file types when needed to display them in a browser.
 They will be stored in the same folder next to the original using the best possible quality.
+You can disable this in Settings.
 Converting is currently not possible in read-only mode.

-!!! tip
-    `index --all` will re-index existing files, for example after updates.

 Photos will become visible one after another.
 You can watch the indexer working in the terminal, or the logs tab in Library.

+!!! tip
+    `photoprism index --all` will re-index all originals, including already indexed and unchanged files.
+This can be useful after updates that add new features.

 ### Step 3: When you're done... ###